LearnWeb3DAO/Re-Entrancy/README.md

 }
 ```

 The contract is quite simple.
-The first function, `addBalance` updates a mapping to reflect how much ETH has been deposited into this contract by another address.
+The first function, `addBalance`, updates a mapping to reflect how much ETH has been deposited into this contract by another address.
 The second function, `withdraw`, allows users to withdraw their ETH back - but the ETH is sent _before_ the balance is updated.

-Now lets create another file inside the contracts directory known as `BadContract.sol`
+Now let's create another file inside the contracts directory known as `BadContract.sol`

 ```solidity
 // SPDX-License-Identifier: MIT